moveit/roscon24/README.md

 ##### Starting the Docker container

-After importing the Docker image, you can start the Docker container via the special shell file `docker/start.sh`.
+After getting the Docker image, you can start the Docker container via the special shell file `docker/start`.
 To do this:

   1. `cd` into this repository.
-  2. `docker/start.sh`
+  2. `docker/start`

 This should start the Docker container and it will mount this repository into the `/code` directory inside the container.
 As a result, changes to the repository in the host will be reflected in the container.